-For us at Bits of Australia, we don't like to get too serious and bogged down into great debates on whys and why nots and pros and cons.
-We simply focus on sourcing and selling Australian Made gifts because we understand that sometimes you might want to have something, or give someone a gift, that has a real bit of Australia weaved through it.
-We also love knowing that we support local Australian businesses.
+Since the beginning of the Bits of Australia adventure, we made sure to only source products that are not only designed, but also manufactured in Australia.
+We focus on sourcing and selling Australian Made gifts because we understand that sometimes you might want to have something, or give someone a gift, that has a real bit of Australia weaved through it.

 But why do we focus on sourcing 'Australian Made' products at Bits of Australia and what does it mean when we use terms like 'Authentic', 'Created' and 'Made in' rather than other terms like 'designed in', 'product of' and 'certified by'?

 It can be really confusing trying to identify where products are from.
-When attempting to determine the country of origin of a product don't interpret any and every reference to Australia, including symbols and colours as an indication that the goods originate from Australia.
 You may find product labels that list certifications by Australian organisations and references to Australian regions or icons, but this does not necessarily mean the products are from Australia.

 When a product has a label stating it is ‘Made in Australia’ or 'Australian Made' it means that while the product might contain ingredients or components from other countries you can assume that a good part of the production of the item has taken place here, and a significant part of the process of transforming the goods into the finished product that you are now looking at has happened in Australia.

-According to the ACL a product can be labelled ‘Made in Australia’, ‘Australian Made’, or ‘Manufactured in Australia’ if the following two criteria are satisfied:
+According to the AMCL a product can be labelled ‘Made in Australia’, ‘Australian Made’, or ‘Manufactured in Australia’ if the following two criteria are satisfied:

 ‘Product of Australia’

-In order for a product to be labelled ‘produce of Australia’ or 'grown in Australia' in accordance with the ACL the goods must meet the following requirements:
+In order for a product to be labelled ‘produce of Australia’ or 'grown in Australia' in accordance with the AMCL the goods must meet the following requirements:

-While we would love to stock more gifts which are 'products of Australia', in this day and age it is extremely difficult to achieve this.
-Some of our products are made up of several different components and if one key component does not originate from Australia it cannot be referred to as a 'product of Australia', even though it may have been designed and manufactured right here and is why they are labelled 'Australian Made' or "Created in Australia'.
+While we would love to stock more gifts which are 'products of Australia', it is extremely difficult to achieve this.
+Some of our products are made up of several different components and if one key component does not originate from Australia it cannot be referred to as a 'product of Australia', even though it may have been designed and manufactured right here.
+This is why they are labelled 'Australian Made' or "Created in Australia'.

 Why we don't stock 'Designed in Australia' products